hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_digital_rendering_of_a_quant_347e9c99-5df9-4375-a4d4-04f5bdf41f29-0_2.content.md

 ## Contact Us

 Have questions or want to learn more about quantum computing?
-Reach out to us at [email protected] or follow us on Twitter @quantumcomputing.
+Reach out to us at me@pavolhejny.com or follow us on Twitter @quantumcomputing.
 We look forward to hearing from you!

 <!--